 Dan launched Destination Marketing in 1984 and quickly developed a reputation as one of the leading branding experts in the Northwest.
 With his “Category Domination” philosophy Dan has helped many North American companies such as Sleep Country, Penguin Windows, Sono Bello, Car Toys and ListenUP!
 Canada achieve category dominance.
 The latest evolution of this tremendously effective strategy combines the relational power of Internet marketing tactics with the best brand building techniques of invasive media.
 As a “Missionary Kid” who grew up in Africa, Dan also brings to the board personal experience in international missions.

 Debbie Slavin has been on a career adventure for 35+ years in the corporate world.
-She has held numerous positions including administrative assistant, customer service leader, director of business development, to most recent role as VP of real estate and facilities at YP.
+She has held numerous positions including administrative assistant, customer service leader, director of business development, to her current role as Global Facilities Director at Bluebeam.
 She has worked for both large Fortune 100 companies to small tech start-ups, leveraging opportunities via learning and a willingness to tackle the unknown.
 She has built teams and organizations along with a variety of mergers and acquisitions.
 Raised Catholic, Debbie rededicated her life to Christ and was baptized in the mid-80’s.
 In ministry, she has served as a children’s Sunday school teacher, the planner for women’s ministry events, women’s bible study table leader, an usher, member of the Christian Assembly retreat team, and participated on the Christian Assembly missions trip to Tanzania to work with Wild Hope International and the Maasai.
 Debbie had her world rocked after taking the “Perspectives on the World Christian Movement” class and is now one of the lead coordinators for the class at Christian Assembly.
 Debbie is an avid runner having run more than a dozen marathons and more half marathons than she can count.
 She loves reading, learning and experiencing new things.
 Debbie loves walking her very social golden retriever, Sunday.